deveshm/connormcgarr.github.io/_posts/2022-03-11-type-confusion-part-1.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/typeconfusionobj14.png" alt="">

+This process is known as a _type transition_, where ChakraCore/Chakra will update the layout of a dynamic object, in memory, based on factors such as a dynamcic object with inlined-properties adding a new property which is _not_ declared inline after the fact.

 Let's now come back to the following code (`opt()` function call after the 2000 calls to `opt()` and `o` object creation)

 ```javascript